mishmosh21/KittyLinux/README.md

-# KittyLinux
+# LogiLinux
-KittyLinux is one of my work-in-progress Linux distros.
+LogiLinux is one of my work-in-progress Linux distros.